 To my experiences of going on wildlife safaris and what I had watched on discovery & Nat-geo, I guess this trip gave me a new insight into wildlife conservation.
 Until now I had only been hearing and watching it.
 This trip gave me an opportunity to EXPERIENCE it.
 You cannot connect with nature unless, you get up, close and personal with wildlife.

 From there, our eyes fell on a direction board that read “Nrityagram”.
-It sounded familiar and it struck me that it was a Gurukul dedicated to “Learning Dance”, founded by the famous danseuse Late.
+It sounded familiar and it struck to me that it was a Gurukul dedicated to “Learning Dance”, founded by the famous danseuse Late.
 Pratima Bedi.
-When we reached there, we were told that the place was not open to visiotrs.
+When we reached there, we were told that the place was not open to visitors.
 However, there was hope.
 A portion of the beautiful dance school (constructed of natural materials) is now maintained by the Taj group.
 They run the “Taj Kuteeram”, a nice cozy resort.
 We dropped in for light snacks and coffee, as we were well into evening.
 We walked around the area and spent some good time amidst the chirping birds and the splendid nature.
 Since the setting sun was coming down, we thought of heading back home.

 Half a kilometer from The Taj towards Bangalore city, we saw many vehicles going to a place to our left.
 The place looked secluded but made us curious to check out what was in there.
 We followed the vehicles that were going there.
 Oh, believe me!
 It was a nice suspicion.
 There lied a vast-neverending-wide-open stretch of plain-land.
 All those vehicles were actually ferrying some film crew.
 So that means, we also got to be on the sets of a movie shoot.
 A stage was set, some other make shift pillars were put up etc. We learnt that, many many movies and ads are shot here almost everyday.
-This Barren land is converted to anything from a helipad to a swimming pool, a crowded village to a concert hall depending on what the requirement is.
+This barren land is converted to anything from a helipad to a swimming pool, a crowded village to a concert hall depending on the requirement.
 It is popularly called as the Hesaraghatta Grasslands.

 We also had a good view of the sunset from the open area.
 It was getting dark by then.
 So, we drove back to the hustling and bustling city—away from the calm and rusty countryside.
 It was hard to believe that such calmness prevailed in our very own Bengalooru.
 I will surely go back there soon..
 Very soon… It was a total get away from the maddening city life.